 01 of 03

 Competition remains fierce for autographed album covers complete with the vintage vinyl tucked inside.
-Not only are record album collectors seeking these items, they compete with autograph hounds and fans of celebrity memorabilia to drive up prices.
+Not only are record album collectors seeking these items, but they also compete with autograph hounds and fans of celebrity memorabilia to drive up prices.

 Autographs of artists like Elvis Presley, Jim Morrison, and David Bowie all bring good money these days.
-A number of autographed albums featuring signatures of all the band members, like the Eagles, Pink Floyd, Led Zeppelin and Pearl Jam, are in demand as well.
+A number of autographed albums featuring signatures of all the band members, like the Eagles, Pink Floyd, Led Zeppelin, and Pearl Jam, are in demand as well.
 Some of the highest priced autographed albums contain autographs of all four members of the Beatles.
 Having signatures present on an album that is rare to begin with adds to the desirability, of course.

 With really high priced autographs especially, look for those that have been authenticated and include a certificate of authenticity (COA).
 Authentication services examine the autographs against other known verified examples, like those taken from celebrity correspondence or a bank check.

-Remember, too, not to dismiss autographs of lesser known artists such as classical performers or jazz musicians.
+Remember, too, not to dismiss autographs of lesser-known artists such as classical performers or jazz musicians.
 They may not sell in the thousands like some of the examples mentioned above, but they can still be worth hundreds if you find the right ones.
 Both fans of the artists and collectors of different types of music genres compete for these records.

 02 of 03